cysouw/graphicalgrammar/text/scandinavia.md

 details about history: https://da.wikipedia.org/wiki/Sætningsskema

-He knew about Hansen, but never cited it. acknowledgement in 1964 paper.
+He knew about Hansen, but never cited it. acknowledgement in 1964 Festschrift for Hansen [@diderichsen1966: 364].